 This policy does not authorize the open carry of a handgun on MD Anderson campus, and the open carrying of a handgun is prohibited on the MD Anderson Campus.
-Refer to the Policy on Concealed Handgun Carriage on MD Anderson's Campus (ADM1254).
+Refer to the Policy on Concealed Handgun Carriage on MD Anderson's Campus (ADM1254 with VPN access).